 We missed it last year because we were in Denmark (yes I know, boo hoo) but you know what?
 I really missed attending this festival, because my husband and I made it an annual tradition.
 The extra-cool thing for us is that after we’ve visited a new country, we can often look forward to visiting that country’s pavilion the next year at the Heritage Festival and feel like we’re experiencing it all over again.

 This year is extra special because it’s the 40th Anniversary of the festival.
 Plus, I’d had the great fortune of winning 30 food tickets from Explore Edmonton in an online contest, so we were able to splurge a little more than we normally do.
 (Thanks again guys!)

 Although the festival offers great entertainment and shopping pavilions too, on the first day we were all about the food.
-Some of our standard favourites get sold out fast, so we wanted to hit some of those early.
+Some of our standard favourites sell out fast, so we wanted to hit some of those early.
 Plus with the still-looming threat of rain when we first headed out, line-ups were shorter than usual and we wanted to take advantage.
 But enough about that, let’s get to the food!